-The Board of Directors has, subject to shareholder approval, selected KPMG LLP as the Company's independent public accountants for the year 2001 and recommends approval of such selection by the shareholders.
-KPMG LLP served in this capacity for the year 2000.
-One or more representatives of KPMG LLP will attend the annual meeting and will have the opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions.
+The Board of Directors has, subject to shareholder approval, selected KPMG as the Company's independent public accountants for the year 2003 and recommends approval of such selection by the shareholders.
+KPMG served in this capacity for the year 2002.
+One or more representatives of KPMG are expected to attend the annual meeting and will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

-Pursuant to the Securities and Exchange Commission's recently-adopted rules regarding auditor independence, the Company makes the following disclosures:
+Pursuant to the Securities and Exchange Commission's rules regarding auditor independence, the Company makes the following disclosures: